89rat/pqshield-api/ULTIMATE_VIRAL_GAMIFIED_IMPLEMENTATION.md

 ## 🚀 **DEPLOYMENT STATUS: READY FOR VIRAL LAUNCH**

-The Ultimate Viral Gamified PQShield is now **complete and ready for immediate GitHub deployment** with:
+The Ultimate Viral Gamified PQ359 is now **complete and ready for immediate GitHub deployment** with:

 ✅ **Complete gamification system** with 8-tier progression
 ✅ **Viral growth engine** optimized for k>1 growth